nshmura/RecyclerTabLayout/README.md

 A sliding tabs layout implemented with the RecyclerView.

 ## Features
-- Efficient when having many tabs.
+- Efficient when having many tabs
-- Easy setup with ViewPager.
+- Easy setup with ViewPager (same as TabLayout of Android Design Support Library)

 ## Demos
 ![Years](art/years.gif)